-D □ Carefully Review the "Welcome To Camp" materials. □ Complete and sign the "Get To Know Me" form and mail a copy to Camp Hanover (or provide the information online). □ Complete and sign the Health History form and mail a copy to Camp Hanover (or provide the information online). □ Have a Healthcare Provider complete and sign the Health Exam form. □ Complete and sign the Release & Participant Agreement. □ Photocopy both sides of your Health Insurance Card. □ Pay your camp fee balance by June 15th fore You Leave Home, be sure: Your child's clothes are labeled and packed securely.
+Carefully Review the "Welcome To Camp" materials.

+Complete and submit "Get To Know Me" forms

+Complete and submit the Health History form.

+Have a Healthcare Provider complete and sign the Health Exam form.

+Complete and submit Parent/Guardian Release.

+Dependence Photocopy both sides of your Health Insurance Card.

+Pay your camp fee balance by June 15th

+On Check-In Day

+Before You Leave Home, be sure:

+□ Your child's clothes are labeled and packed securely.
 Did you remember to pack rain gear?

-You have the Health Exam Form, Release & Participant Agreement with you.
-You have the "Get To Know Me" form and Health History with you (unless you provided the information online).
+□ You have the Health Exam Form with you.

+□ You have the "Get To Know Me" form and Health History with you (unless you provided the information online).

 Medications are in the original labeled containers and readily accessible to turn in once you arrive.

 To wear comfortable shoes.
 There is a short walk from the Check-In Area to where your child will stay during their time at camp.

 To bring an umbrella if it looks like it will be a rainy Check-In day.

-You know your way to Camp Hanover or have a copy of the Driving Directions from our website printed out and handy. eck-In is from 3:30pm to 5:00pm for camps that start on Sunday. eck-In is from 9:00am - 10:00am for camps that start on Thursday.
-Park your car in front of Wise Lodge.
+Solution You know your way to Camp Hanover or have a copy of the Driving Directions from our website printed out and handy.

+Check-In is from 3:30pm to 5:00pm for camps that start on Sunday.

+Check-In is from 9:00am - 10:00am for camps that start on Thursday.

+□ Park your car in front of Wise Lodge.

 Deposit your luggage in the Luggage Drop-Off Area.
 We'll deliver the luggage for you to your cabin or longhouse.

-Make your way to the Check-In Area to learn who your counselors are, what group you are in, and where you will stay.
+Area to learn who your counselors are, what group you are in, and where you will stay.

 At Check-In, review the Health History with the Healthcare Staff and turn in any medications.

-Walk to your camper's cabin or longhouse and meet the counselors.
+Use Walk to your camper's cabin or longhouse and meet the counselors.
 Inform the counselors of any additional helpful information.

 Give your camper a hug, say "Goodbye!" and have a safe ride home.

+When Camp Ends

-W Phan to arrive at camp at 9:00am to pick up your camper. □ Park your car in front of Wise Lodge. □ Have identification with you to verify that you are one of the approved persons who has permission to pick up the camper. □ Sign your camper out with his or her counselors. □ Retrieve any medications turned in during check-in from the Healthcare Staff. □ Check the Lost and Found for any misplaced items. □ Retrieve your child's luggage from the Luggage Drop Area.
-Be sure you have everything you came with. □ Listen with interest and ask lots of questions on the way home and afterwards about your child's camp experience.
+Plan to arrive at camp at 9:00am to pick up your camper.

+Park your car in front of Wise Lodge.

+Have identification with you to verify that you are one of the approved persons who has permission to pick up the camper.

+- Sign your camper out with his or her counselors. - Retrieve any medications turned in during check-in from the Healthcare Staff. - Check the Lost and Found for any misplaced items. - Retrieve your child's luggage from the Luggage Drop Area.
+Be sure you have everything you came with.

+Listen with interest and ask lots of questions on the way home and afterwards about your child's camp experience.
 Search for improvements in behavior or attitudes, new talents, and a new awareness of Christian life.
 You have a wonderful opportunity to nurture the "seeds" that have been planted.